hyprland-community/hyprland-autoname-workspaces/README.md

 ## Configuration

 In the config file `~/.config/hyprland-autoname-workspaces/config.toml`.

+_You can use regex everywhere, and its case sensitive by default_

 Edit the mapping of applications with `class = "icon"` in the `[icons]` part.

 - You can exclude applications in the `[exclude]` with `class = title`.